wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-03  Strixhaven Year 2, Term 1.md

 - On the day of the Exam, each character makes two ability checks related to parts of the test:
 	- **Symbol Surfaces**.
 Identifying the most suitable surfaces to scribe a symbol on requires a successful DC 16 Intelligence (Investigation) check.
 	- **Avoiding Symbol Effects**.
 Writing up the details of common methods to avoid triggering symbols, plus physical and mental techniques for resisting their effects once they have been triggered, requires a successful DC 16 Charisma (Persuasion) check.
-- Have each player note their character’s Exam results — how many Student Dice they gained and what skills they used during the test—on their copies of the tracking sheet.
+- Have each player note their character’s Exam results — how many Student Dice they gained and what skills they used during the test — on their copies of the tracking sheet.

 ### Secrets and Clues
 Check off as information is received.
 These should be gathered from Secrets and Clues in Characters and Locations above, as well as anything particular to the Scenes and Situations in this adventure.